benber86/curve-blog/content/posts/ng-mev/index.md

 How do dynamic fees affect MEV profits?
 To compare the effect of dynamic fees and fixed fees on sandwiching profits we can set up a small simulation of both scenarios.
-In a typical sandwich, a searcher, via an MEV bot, will first artificially inflate the price of an asset, the trader then buys the asset at an inflated price before the searcher deflates the price again to secure a profit.
+In a typical sandwich, a searcher, via an MEV bot, will first artificially inflate the price of an asset in an operation also known as a "front-run".
+The trader then buys the asset at an inflated price.
+Finally, the searcher deflates the price again by selling off the asset to secure a profit.
+This final part is called the "backrun".
-The trader's loss is the searcher's gain.
+Sandwiches are zero-sum: the trader's loss is the searcher's gain.
 The maximum amount a trader can lose will be limited by their slippage settings.

-We therefore define the extractable value from a trade as the difference between the original value of the trade's output and the minimum acceptable value set by the trader through their slippage setting.
+The extractable value from a trade is defined as the difference between the original value of the trade's output and the minimum acceptable value set by the trader through their slippage setting.
-We assume that a searcher will sandwich everytime and capture this difference.
-The searcher's profits is defined as the value extracted from the sandwich minus the fees paid to the pool.
+The searcher's revenue is defined as the value extracted from the sandwich minus the fees paid to the pool.
-We disregard gas costs.
+We disregard gas costs for the time being.

 For different trade sizes, we estimate numerically the amount the searcher would have to trade to push the price up and capture the traders' acceptable slippage loss.
-We use this to calculate the fees paid to the pool under a fixed and dynamic configuration.
+We then calculate the fees the searcher would need to pay for the front and backrun.
-You can simulate this scenario under different pool parameters and trader slippage settings using the sliders below:
+We run the same simulation on a fixed fee pool and a dynamic fee pool and then compare the outcomes.
+The sliders below let you change the pool parameters and the trader's slippage settings to compare fees and MEV profitability under different scenarios:

 <script src="../../js/ng-mev/poolsim.js"></script>
 <script src="../../js/ng-mev/mevsim.js"></script>